 Picking up the acrylic pumpkins takes quite a bit of dexterity and coordination, and my three year old found it too difficult, although for my kindergartener it was just the right amount of challenge.
 Using the jumbo tweezers will help develop hand-strength though, which is so important in writing development.

-Instead, Kent opted to use his hands to drop the pumpkins into the jar, which was ok since it encouraged him to use his pincher grasp, which is needed for a mature pencil grip.
+Instead, my younger son opted to use his hands to drop the pumpkins into the jar, which was ok since it encouraged him to use his pincher grasp, which is needed for a mature pencil grip.

-There wasn’t anything James didn’t love about this.
+There wasn’t anything he didn’t love about this.
 “I some, Mommy?” he kept asking while he tried to patiently wait for his brother’s turn to end.
 Then, “Pum-in, Mommy!” (“Pumpkin, Mommy”)

 Once the jar was filled to the brim, the kids experienced yet another challenge.
 How to very delicately pile the acrylic pumpkins on top of one another without them spilling over.